MuhammadHussain06/ai-inference-overhead-harness/README.md

 - 8+ logical cores (`cpuset` hardcoded to `0-2`/`3-5`/`6-7` across the three containers — adjust or drop on smaller machines)
 - ~7GB free RAM
 - k6 runs containerized (`grafana/k6`, pulled automatically on first `run-suite.sh` invocation) — no host install needed
-- Python 3 on the host — required by `run-suite.sh` itself (tier verification) in addition to `pip install -r analysis/requirements.txt` (pandas, numpy, matplotlib, scipy, statsmodels, tabulate) for the analysis phase
+- Python 3 on the host — required by `run-suite.sh` itself (tier verification) in addition to `pip install -r analysis/requirements.txt` (pandas, numpy, matplotlib, scipy, statsmodels, tabulate) for the analysis phase. `requirements.txt` pins floors, not ceilings — recent CPython (3.13+) needs recent-enough wheels of these anyway, and older exact pins can fail a from-source build on a newer compiler toolchain
 - No GPU required

 ---